 Then it started to snow.
 Then the car started to overheat.

-They eventually let the dogs in too who were ringing their hands and howling for a nice sofa, "what are these dogs, what are they for?"
+They eventually let the dogs in too who were ringing their paws and howling for a nice sofa, "What are these dogs, and what are they for?" asked the wife.

-The farmer was charming, despite the fact that he had to leave his lunch with his family.
+The farmer was charming, despite the fact he had to leave his lunch.
 He told me that no one uses that track in the winter and even hunter's 4x4's get stuck up there.
 I said that I was sorry and that I was an idiot, and he said no you're not, which was kind as I was.

 The car was still there sprawled across the track, whistling sadly to itself.
-The farmer expertly tied ropes to it's tow hook, I got in after thanking him repeatedly, and asking him how much I owed him, to which he said "Nothing, it was a pleasure."?
-To leave your Sunday lunch and rescue hapless twerps with the wrong shoes on.
+The farmer expertly tied ropes to its tow hook.
+I got in after thanking him repeatedly, and asking him how much I owed him, to which he said "Nothing - it was a pleasure."?
+To leave your Sunday lunch and rescue hapless twerps wearing 'nipping down the shops' clothing.

-He towed me out, and reversed the tractor down the slithery hill until it was safe for me to drive on.
+He towed the car out and reversed the tractor down the slithery hill until it was safe for me to drive on.
 Stopped to collect Ezra, now kitted out with borrowed thick coat and with pizza in his stomach.
 Thanked them profusely too, and set off home to Mark who was still waiting to put the chips on, and scolded us for not having a mobile . . . oops.
 He did look very pleased to see us though.